 A person who has an applicant's permission to apply for benefits on their behalf.
 The applicant must provide a written statement that approves the representative to apply for them.
 The statement must be included in the case record and must include the full name, address, and phone number of the approved representative.

 APPS is the acronym for the "pending application report".
 This inquiry system provides access to local offices about the number of days an application has been pending.

 The total amount, established by a judicial or administrative order, of unpaid support obligation, which accrued as a result of failure of the noncustodial parent to comply with previous support order(s).

 An asset is real or personal property that a person has, such as a vehicle, bank account, or house.

 The maximum value of assets that an applicant/customer may own without being required to use the asset(s) to meet living expenses.

 The transfer of support rights to HFS by the acceptance of cash or medical benefits.

 When used alone, means Family Assist, FamilyCare Assist, and All Kids Assist.

-Help provided to eligible persons in the form of cash payments, medical services, social services, and/or food stamps.
+Help provided to eligible persons in the form of cash payments, medical services, social services, and/or SNAP.

-A person appointed by the administrator of a Drug/Alcoholic Treatment Center to apply for and receive food stamps on behalf of a resident(s) of the facility.
-This is the only way that a resident of a Drug/Alcoholic Treatment Center can get food
+A person appointed by the administrator of a Drug/Alcoholic Treatment Center to apply for and receive SNAP benefits on behalf of a resident(s) of the facility.
+This is the only way that a resident of a Drug/Alcoholic Treatment Center can get SNAP benefits.

 AWVS is the abbreviation for the "wage verification file".
 This inquiry system provides access to information from Department of Labor (DOL) files about a person's earnings and unemployment insurance benefits.